 GPS override

 Tricks GPS-enabled apps such as Google Maps, Uber, and Snapchat into thinking you’re elsewhere.
 Surfshark offers this feature on Android devices.
-GPS spoofing is not accessible with ProtonVPN.
+GPS spoofing is unavailable on ProtonVPN.

 P2P servers

-In a P2P (Peer-to-Peer) network, all computers are equal and access all or some part of the same resources and data.
+In a P2P (Peer-to-Peer) network, all computers have access to all or some part of the same resources and data.
 P2P sharing is available using both Surfshark and ProtonVPN.

-Allows you to use VPN through network restrictions such as geoblocking or government censorship.
+Lets you use a VPN on a network with restrictions like geoblocking or government censorship.
 Surfshark calls it NoBorders, and ProtonVPN calls it Stealth.

 Split tunneling

-This feature allows you to select particular apps & websites to bypass the VPN tunnel.
+This feature lets you select apps & websites to bypass the VPN tunnel.
 Surfshark calls it Bypasser, and ProtonVPN sticks to the original title of Split tunneling.

 VPN Accelerator

-Delivers the best VPN speed and a more stable VPN connection.
-ProtonVPN has built it in all ProtonVPN applications, whereas Surfshark doesn’t support such a feature.
+Boosts VPN speed and stabilizes your VPN connection.
+ProtonVPN has it running in all ProtonVPN applications, however Surfshark doesn’t support such a feature.

 Private DNS